Date posted: 17 March 2020

 For those that still cannot attend the gardens, there are also online resources which can help your school or give you gardening tips.

-In addition, we have suspended volunteer-related activities including the free guided walks, 'Hands on Hort' and 'Growing Friends'.
+In addition, we have suspended volunteer-related activities including the free guided walks and 'Growing Friends'.
 In the meantime, we encourage you to access the self-guided walks kindly put together by the Friends of the Botanic Gardens of Adelaide.

 We have put in place additional cleaning of public toilets and visitor facilities throughout each of the gardens.
 Most toilets will remain open, with the exception of those in the Tram Barn opposite the Little Sprouts Kitchen Garden and the those in the Schomburgk Pavilion at Adelaide Botanic Garden.